charlestolley/python-snmp/docs/source/datatypes.rst

       This method encodes the given object(s), as outlined in :rfc:`2578#section-7.7`, and appends the encoding(s) to the end of the OID, returning a new object.
 For an ``INDEX`` with the ``IMPLIED`` keyword attached to the final object, set the `implied` parameter to ``True``.

-   .. method:: extractIndex(prefix, * types, implied=False)
+   .. method:: decodeIndex(prefix, * types, implied=False)

-      This method is the reverse of :meth:`appendIndex`.
+      This method is the reverse of :meth:`withIndex`.
 The `prefix` argument is an OID referring to an object definition in the MIB, and the `types` argument gives the expected type of each object in the index.
 Most indices contain a single object, in which case the :meth:`getIndex` wrapper function may be more convenient.

-      If the OID does not begin with the given prefix, this method will raise a :class:`snmp.types.OID.BadPrefix` exception.
-If the prefix does match, but the index cannot be decoded, it will raise an :class:`snmp.types.OID.IndexDecodeError`.
+      If the OID does not begin with the given prefix, this method will raise a :class:`snmp.smi.OID.BadPrefix` exception.
+If the prefix does match, but the index cannot be decoded, it will raise an :class:`snmp.smi.OID.IndexDecodeError`.
 The index is returned as a tuple whose length matches the length of `types`.

       The 'implied' argument affects the decoding of :class:`OctetString` and :class:`OID` objects.
 The encoding normally begins with a length byte, but the MIB may mark the final object in an ``INDEX`` with the ``IMPLIED`` keyword, indicating that the encoding occupies the remainder of the OID.

    .. method:: getIndex(prefix, cls=Integer, implied=False)

-      This method wraps a call to :meth:`extractIndex` for an index consisting of only a single object.
+      This method wraps a call to :meth:`decodeIndex` for an index consisting of only a single object.
 Where that method returns a tuple of length 1, this method returns the object directly.